 Not everyone with gingivitis will get this form of periodontal disease, but there are risks factors that can make certain people more likely to develop it.
 Smoking is a major risk factor, and can make treatment difficult.
 Uncontrolled diabetes, obesity, genetic susceptibility and poor oral hygiene can all heighten a person's risk of developing periodontitis.
 Untreated periodontitis can not only yield tooth loss, but create systemic health issues such as an increased risk of cardiovascular (heart) disease.

 Prevention of Peridontitis

-A sensitive toothbrush is always the first step, and proper oral hygiene is a must to help prevent peridontitis.
+A sensitive toothbrush is always the first step, and proper oral hygiene is a must to help prevent periodontitis.
 If you're a smoker, quitting is also highly recommended.
-Treatment of peridontitis by your dentist and hygienist will include deep cleanings, called scaling and root planing, but more serious areas of bone loss around the teeth may require gum surgery, including gum and bone grafts.
+Treatment of periodontitis by your dentist and hygienist will include deep cleanings, called scaling and root planing, but more serious areas of bone loss around the teeth may require gum surgery, including gum and bone grafts.

 Keep in mind: After the periodontitis is controlled, it is never truly cured.
 Seek frequent annual cleanings to prevent long-term problems, and do your part to make sure you're never a candidate for the worst of the disease.